janymuong/alx-low_level_programming/README.md

 | Operating System Interaction                         | Writing low-level code that interacts with the operating system, including system calls, process/thread management, and synchronization primitives. |
 | Performance Optimization                             | Analyzing code performance, profiling, and making low-level optimizations to improve execution speed or reduce memory footprint.       |

-> Low-level programming is often used in scenarios where direct hardware access, performance optimization, or system-level programming is necessary, such as embedded systems, device drivers, operating systems, and real-time applications.

 ### [C - Based Projects Related to this Track]():